 Definitions: In this Agreement, unless the context

-"Act” means the Carriage of Goods Act 1979 as amended from time to time.
+"Act” means the Contract and Commercial Law Act 2017 as amended from time to time.

 "Agreement” means the agreement constituted by the account application form, these conditions, and any variation or amendment made in accordance with these conditions.

 "Carriage” means the whole of the operations and services provided by the Company in respect of the receipt, carriage and delivery of the "goods”.

 "Company” means New Zealand Couriers Limited its employees, agents (Delivery Link Partners), subcontractors, and assignees.

 "Customer” means the person, firm or company specified as the Customer and which term includes any "Contracting Party” in terms of the Act.

 "Dangerous Goods” includes firearms, noxious, dangerous, or inflammable goods, any goods likely to cause damage or which it is unlawful to carry, or advised by the Company from time to time to be dangerous goods.

 "Goods” has the meaning given to it in the Act.

 "High Risk Items” includes bullion, cash, coins, negotiable instruments, (such as vouchers) securities or bearer securities (including credit cards and uncrossed cheques), traveller’s cheques, precious stones, jewellery, stocks, bonds, antiques, paintings or any works of art, passports, goods of a fragile nature, Dangerous Goods, Perishable Items, second hand car parts, items over 1.8metres in length, or any other high risk item advised to the Customer by the Company from time to time as such.

 "Perishable Items” means goods of a perishable nature, refrigerated items and/or items which need to be delivered within a limited time span.